luizsistemas/DelphiParse/README.md

 Copying
 -------
 Free use of this software is granted under the terms of the GNU Lesser General Public License (LGPL).
-For details see the filesCOPYING.LESSER included with the distribution.
+For details see the file *licenca.txt* included with the distribution.